bendeutsch/minetest-sunburn/README.md

 Installation
 ------------

-Unzip the archive, rename the folder to to `bewarethedark` and place it in minetest/mods/
+Unzip the archive, rename the folder to to `sunburn` and place it in minetest/mods/

 (  Linux: If you have a linux system-wide installation place